 Contains a high sodium content.
 Pungent smell may deter a pet from eating it.

 Contains high-quality animal proteins and no wheat, soy, or corn proteins.
 Made from chicken and salmon.
 Filled with protein to boost energy.
-Boasts a meaty flavor that most cats enjoy.
+Boasts a meaty flavor that most enjoy.

 Includes a high level of phosphorous.

-Sometimes causes lethargy and fatigue in cats.
+Sometimes causes lethargy and fatigue.